4ms/4ms-kicad-lib/README.md

 `footprints-legacy`: The legacy footprint library, not really of much use since PCBs embed the footprints they used.

 `packages3d`: Random 3d models, please verify dimensions before relying on the accuracy of these models.
-TODO: remove bad models, organize into .3dshapes directories, update links in footprints.

 `lib-table-files`: The library table files.
 People working on 4ms projects should copy these into a project directory (See step 2B below).